Kierstin is a mom to two little girls and creator of the satirical podcast Really Good Advice for New Moms.

 What Should You Do When You Find out You're Pregnant?

-The first time I found out I was pregnant I was immediately overcome with the daunting question of, "Well, what in the heck do I do now?!"
-I had no idea what to do besides flush the toilet and then stare at those two bright pink lines.
+Each time I found out I was pregnant one thought would move through my mind over and over and over, This is amazing but now what?
+I didn't know what to do besides flush the toilet and stare at those two bright pink lines.
 Was I supposed to call someone?
-Tell a person, and if so, what person?
-My husband.
+Tell someone, and if so, who?
+My husband?
 Yes, I told him.
 But then what?
 Pick out baby clothes?
 Wait.
 No. Paint the nursery?
-OMG, WE DIDN'T HAVE A NURSERY.
+We didn't have a nursery!

-The world began to spin, and I can now say with clarity, that it was actually the hyperemesis setting in.
-But also, it was a very real fear and the confusion that I think a lot of expecting mothers experience in those first days after confirming pregnancy.
-Here are ten things (plus a few extras!) that'll help you get your sh*t in order as you ride out the very long, bumpy (hehe) nine (more like ten) month journey that is growing a human.
+The world began to spin, and I can now say with clarity that it was actually the morning sickness setting in.
+However, it was also a very real fear, and I believe it's one many expecting mothers experience in those first days after confirming they're pregnant.
+Here's a bunch of ideas that'll help you get your to-do list in order as you ride out the long, bumpy (hehe) nine-month journey that is growing a human.

 Rethink Your Morning Routine

 Did your boss just offer you an afternoon shift?
 Do you have lessons or classes that can be moved from 8 AM to after lunch?
 Morning is a sluggish and sleepy time during early pregnancy and becomes more challenging with each passing trimester.
 If you're able, take time in the morning to wake up, eat a healthy breakfast, and go for a quick walk to ease any nausea before facing the rest of your day.